1 year full-time

 As you learn the cinematographer's role in creating screen-based stories for fact and fiction productions, you'll advance your knowledge of the industry and collaborate with others to develop and shoot projects.
 Group work is an essential experience for the production process, enhancing your communication, problem-solving, project and resource management skills.

-You'll also be able to follow your creative interests and ambition with your individual project over the Summer Term and vacation, worth half of the course credits.
+You'll also be able to follow your creative interests and ambition with your individual project over the summer and vacation, worth half of the course credits.

-You'll study a total of 180 credits.
-90 of these will be through taught modules in the first two terms.
-You’ll then go on to study a further 90 credits by making a short dramatic or documentary film and writing a reflective essay and technical report.
+You'll study taught modules in the first two terms.
+You’ll then make a short dramatic or documentary film and write a reflective essay and technical report.

 Our modules will give you an aesthetic and technical grounding in visual storytelling, for both fiction and non-fiction, developed with the skilled use of our RED, Panasonic and Sony cameras.

-The final term is dedicated to the design and development of individual piece of work and accompanying report.
-This module accounts for half of all credits in the course.
+The course culminates in the design and development of individual piece of work and accompanying report.
 It's the most important and also the most challenging part of the course.

 Every course at York is built on a distinctive set of learning outcomes.
 These will give you a clear understanding of what you will be able to accomplish at the end of the course and help you explain what you can offer employers.
 Our academics identify the knowledge, skills, and experiences you'll need upon graduation and then design the course to get you there.

 Students on a Student Visa (formerly Tier 4 Visa) are not currently permitted to study part-time at York.